List of sports events affected by the new virus from China

 BASKETBALL

-Women’s Olympic qualifying tournament moved from Foshan to Belgrade, Serbia from Feb.
+Women’s Olympic qualifying tournament moved from Foshan, China, to Belgrade, Serbia, from Feb.
 6-9.

-Asia Cup qualifiers postponed: Philippines vs. Thailand on Feb.
-20; Japan vs. China on Feb.
-21, China vs. Malaysia on Feb.
-24. Matches scheduled for Hong Kong moved to opponents’ homes.

 BIATHLON